WebOfTrustInfo/verifiable-news/sketchpad.md

   }
 }
 ```
-The scenario indicated here is where the revocation URL is the statement URL.
+The scenario indicated below is where the revocation URL is the statement URL.
 A URL is provided which returns HTTP status code HTTP status code [`200`](https://www.w3.org/Protocols/rfc2616/rfc2616-sec10.html#sec10.2.1) if the statement is not revoked and status codes [`404`](https://www.w3.org/Protocols/rfc2616/rfc2616-sec10.html#sec10.4.5) or [`410`](https://www.w3.org/Protocols/rfc2616/rfc2616-sec10.html#sec10.4.11) if the statement is revoked.
 ```json
 {
   "id": "https://www.journalistblog.com/facts/ebfeb1f712ebc6f1/",